 "Without substantial investment in public school funding, buildings and equipment, education inequities experienced by students, particularly those from disadvantaged backgrounds will continue to exist.

-"Not only do individual students stand to benefit from increased investment in school funding, but our whole community will benefit through the long term educational and economic gains," Ms Haythorpe said.
+"Not only do individual students stand to benefit from increased investment in school funding, but our whole community will benefit through the long term educational and economic gains."